Aviation Student Training Experience - FULL

 *To be added to our waiting list please send an e-mail to firstname.lastname@example.org or call 920-465-2775.

 UW-Green Bay's Outreach and Adult Access, in partnership with CAVU Aviation, Inc., is offering a one-day aviation experience for students ages 12-17.
 This training experience will be off-site at the Green Bay Austin Straubel Airport, headquartered at Tailwind Flight Center.

 Participants will learn about the basic aerodynamic principles involved in how an aircraft flies, the training needed to become a pilot and career opportunities in aviation.
-Facility tours will include the Green Bay control tower and radar center*, corporate jet facilities, Tailwind Flight School, and the National Weather Service*.
+Facility tours will include the Green Bay control tower and radar center*, corporate jet facilities, CAVU Flight Academy, and the National Weather Service*.